 - A. Turn on or off history mode

 - B. Specify the frame index

+- C. Turn on or off the list

+- D. List time type

-- C. Set the playing mode
+- E. Set the playing mode

-- Play backward, pause, and play forward
+- F. Play backward, pause, and play forward

-- E. Turn on or off the list

-- F. List time type

 - G. Set the time interval between two frames when playing automatically

-- H. Enable the "Stop on Search Event" function, which allows navigating search events across history frames.

-- List displays the frame index and time label for each frame.
+- H. List displays the frame index and time label for each frame.